 Definition of Cash Accounting

-The method is mostly used by sole traders, contractors and other professionals who recognize their income when there is an inflow of cash and report expenses when cash goes out of the entity.
+The method is mostly used by sole traders, contractors and other professionals who recognise their income when there is an inflow of cash and report expenses when cash goes out of the entity.

 - It does not coincide with matching concept.